I think of EDUCATION as the process of developing skills; I think of EDUaction as the process of activating those skills to make a difference.

 about fair versus unfair taxation.

-individual initiative has made this country great,
+Individual initiative has made this country great,

 but that initiative has always been complementary